-María José Miranda has played a key role in the promotion of Mexican culture and traditions in Toronto, Canada, since 1994.
-Her frequent travels to Mexico help maintain her deep connection with its history, people, and traditions.
+María José Miranda has played a pivotal role in promoting Mexican culture and traditions in Toronto, Canada, since 1994.
+Her frequent travels to Mexico maintain her deep, firsthand connection with its history, people, and living traditions.

-While directing BFPM, María José led the group's participation in the Harbourfront Centre’s Día de Muertos celebrations (2013–2017).
-During this period, she had the opportunity to design and execute Día de Muertos makeup and the traditional Ofrenda exhibit.
-The origin of her passion project truly started here, as she had the vision to not only showcase Mexican folklore with the “Calaveras y Colores” program but also to feature all performers in full skull makeup for the show—a challenging but beautifully executed artistic goal.
-She created traditional altars dedicated to community members and important figures of Mexico’s past, including: Don Gilberto Hernández, Amalia Hernández, Diego Rivera, José Clemente Orozco, David Alfaro Siqueiros, and Adela Velarde Pérez (Adelita).
+While directing BFPM, María José led the group's showcase at the Harbourfront Centre’s Día de Muertos celebrations from 2013 to 2017.
+It was here that the true origin of her passion project took root.
+Conceptualizing the “Calaveras y Colores” program, she set out to feature every performer in full, intricate skull makeup—a monumental artistic undertaking.
+Alongside her makeup design, she curated traditional Ofrenda exhibits dedicated to community figures and Mexican cultural icons, including Don Gilberto Hernández, Amalia Hernández, Diego Rivera, José Clemente Orozco, David Alfaro Siqueiros, and Adela Velarde Pérez (“Adelita”).

 We are entirely dedicated to the artistry of Day of the Dead makeup, ensuring every client receives a captivating and one-of-a-kind transformation.